Dedication, Service and Friendship

 Ski Sundown Ski Patrol offers an annual candidate training program run by National Ski Patrol (NSP) certified instructors, to the standards NSP holds across the USA.
 The program is divided into two parts.

-PART ONE: SEPT.
-THRU DEC.: Part one is a two night per week (Monday and Thursday @ 7:00pm) class, held in the patrol base aid room at Ski Sundown.
+PART ONE: AUGUST THROUGH DECEMBER - online and Thursday Nights: This is a Hybrid On-line and classroom course.
+This course combines the use of the OEC 5 Textbook, online tutorials, videos and quizzes.
+These can be completed according the class schedule at your own convenience.
+Thursday night sessions from 6:30 to 9:30 will begin August 24 and run to December 14.
+These sessions will be practical hands on sessions involving emergency medical care.
+They are held in the patrol base aid room at Ski Sundown.
 The class covers all aspects of Outdoor Emergency Care as published in the 5th Edition of the OEC manual and covers everything from CPR instruction and trauma care, to environmental and medical emergencies.
-The emphasis is on team work.
+The course focuses on Emergency Medical Care with an emphasis is on team work.
 The patrol's OEC certified instructors provide exceptional instruction in the OEC curriculum.
 Successful completion of NSP's written and practical exam is required to move onto part two.

 Successful participants are then recommended to the Patrol's Board of Directors to become volunteer Alpine Patrollers at Sundown - a highly regarded team in the industry.